Live streaming has changed the way retailers and marketers speak to online audiences.

 Unlike live video streaming, customer-facing video chat not only helps you engage with more customers but it's also proven to increase sales too.

-This is because, unlike video streaming, video customer support provides customers with a truly personalised, convenient, and human experience.
+This is because, unlike video streaming, video customer support provides customers with a truly personalized, convenient, and human experience.

 In simple terms, it's a focused and high-end experience that's wholly catered around your customer, allowing you to assist them face-to-face as you would in-store.